Key question: Once Chinese AI chatbots start running ads, will we end up with another Baidu — buried in sketchy promotions and useless results?

 ⚠️ Common Mistakes to Avoid

-Machine translation is not a content strategy.
-Running English content through automated translation tools produces garbled, unnatural Chinese.
-Chinese readers can spot it immediately, and it damages rather than enhances your brand perception.
+Running English through automated tools produces garbled Chinese.
+Readers spot it immediately.
 Invest in native Chinese writers who understand your industry.

-Keyword stuffing doesn't work.
-The old SEO playbook — repeating target terms endlessly — is not only ineffective for GEO, it can actively harm your brand.
-AI models are sophisticated enough to detect manipulation attempts, and the reputational cost of being labeled a "content manipulator" is high.
+The old SEO playbook is not only ineffective for GEO — it can actively harm your brand.
+AI models detect manipulation, and the reputational cost is high.

-One-time efforts don't compound.
 GEO is not a campaign — it's a practice.
 A single Baidu Baike entry won't move the needle.
-Consistent, ongoing presence across multiple authoritative platforms is what builds the kind of signals AI models learn to trust.
+Consistent, ongoing presence across multiple platforms builds trust signals.

 🔐 The Window Is Closing